George Karlaftis

 Karlaftis and his family moved to the United States when he was 13.
-He played college football at Purdue, where he won all-Big Ten honors before being drafted by the Chiefs in the first round of the 2022 NFL Draft.
+He played college football for the Purdue Boilermakers, where he won all-Big Ten honors before being selected by the Chiefs in the first round of the 2022 NFL draft.
+In his debut season, Karlaftis was part of the Chiefs Super Bowl LVII winning roster and was a regular starter.
+In his second season, he was a key contributor in Kansas City's Super Bowl LVIII win.

-Early years
+Early life

 Karlaftis was born in Athens, Greece.
 His father Μathiós "Matthew" Karlaftis grew up as an all-around athlete in Greece and later earned a degree in civil engineering at the University of Miami before pursuing a doctorate at Purdue University.
 His mother Amy, who had grown up near Purdue in West Lafayette, Indiana, met Matthew while she was a freshman.
 After marrying, they settled in Athens.
 While Amy spoke English to the couple's four children at home, they were otherwise brought up in Greek culture.

 In his early years in Athens, he played water polo as a goalkeeper in the youth ranks of Panathinaikos, the Greek team of which he is also an avid supporter.

 Matthew died of a heart attack in 2014 while on the island of Kos where he was to deliver a speech at an engineering conference there.
 Following his death, Amy and her children moved back to West Lafayette, where George Karlaftis began attending West Lafayette High School.
 He was enlisted in the school's football team and had 41 sacks during his high school career.
 He also competed in track and field for the school, including winning back-to-back state championships in shot put.
 He played in the 2019 U.S. Army All-American Game, where he was named the Defensive Player of the Year.
 He graduated early from high school and enrolled at Purdue in January 2019.

 College career

 As a true freshman at Purdue in 2019, Karlaftis started all 12 games, recording 54 tackles and 7.5 sacks.
 He only played in three games as a sophomore in 2020 due to a positive COVID-19 result, finishing the year with four tackles and two sacks.
-Karlaftis declared for the 2022 NFL Draft following the 2021 season in which he recorded 4.5 sacks.
+Karlaftis declared for the 2022 NFL draft following the 2021 season in which he recorded 4.5 sacks.